 Fitocracy is a social network dedicated to fitness.
 You score points and earn badges for working out, so you get to track your progress as well as get social with like-minded folk on the same journey.
 The network is very supportive and there are lots of groups for specific activities (some non-fitness related) so you can ask for help, bounce ideas around, discover new things and not feel like your alone on your journey.

 I have the app on my iPhone and I use the main website regularly.
-I’d recommend it for anybody keeping fit, whether you’re starting out or already serious about your training.
+I’d, whether you’re starting out or already serious about your training.

 My App Selections

 This is my health and fitness page on my iPhone: